microchad/bw/src/routes/docs/workflow-and-elements.md

 Once you have completed these steps, and memorised your pattern or cell co-ordinates, you will retain the unmarked Entropy Grid, and either dispose of the Pattern Grid or treat it with the same high-degree of OpSec that you would a full, hand-written seed word backup.
 The same applies for the marked-up Entropy Grid - this literally contains the full key combination to your stack, so you must choose to either destroy it or treat it with the utmost security care.

 The whole point of the Border Wallet concept is to be able to memorise your Pattern and to carry this pattern in your head.
-Therefore the only remaining token of your exercise should be the unmarked Entropy Grid - which, when combined with the Pattern allows you to restore your wallet when necessary.
+Therefore, subject to your use case, the only remaining token of your exercise is likely to be the unmarked Entropy Grid - which, when combined with the Pattern, allows you to restore your wallet when necessary.

 ![summary3](/summary3.svg)